This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 History of Intensive Suit Therapy

 Intensive suit therapy was initially based on Russia’s 1971 space program, which allowed cosmonauts to maintain normal muscle tone while in a weightless environment.
-Invented by the Russian Center for Aeronautical and Space Medicine in the late 1960s, the suit, known as the Penguin Suit, proved to be reliable and fully functional in helping astronauts prevent disabilities.
+Invented by the Russian Center for Aeronautical and Space Medicine in the late 1960s, the suit, known as the Penguin Suit, proved reliable and fully functional in helping astronauts prevent disabilities.

 In the early 1990s, a team of experts at the Pediatric Institute of the Russian Academy of Medical Sciences developed a similar suit designed to help children with cerebral palsy and other neuromuscular disorders.
 In 1994, the suit was patented across the world.
-Many therapists now use those suits and others invented later for the same purpose in regular therapy sessions.
+Many therapists now use those suits, and others invented later for the same purpose in regular therapy sessions.

 Studies on Intensive Suit Therapy